LeafClientMC/LeafClient/README.md

 A ___Minecraft: Java Edition client (no cheats)___.
 (and possibly supporting Bedrock Edition soon)

+# V1.1 BETA RELEASED

+We've released V1.1 BETA!
+PLEASE EXPECT BUGS!
+AND REPORT THEM IF FOUND USING THE FEEDBACK SYSTEM ON THE LAUNCHER.

 # 🏗️ REVAMPING

 We're revamping Leaf Client, entirely.